View Reports

 Testing for Lead in Drinking Water

-Lead testing is required to be conducted on water outlets used for consumption, including drinking fountains, cafeteria sinks, etc. Signs will be displayed on any non-drinking water outlets not subject to the water sampling, such as those in custodial sinks or science classrooms.
+The state lead testing regulation, which is applicable to all Maryland schools, requires that all school water outlets used for consumption be tested, including drinking fountains, cafeteria kitchen sinks, etc. Signs are displayed on any non-drinking water outlets not subject to the water sampling, such as those in custodial sinks or science classrooms.
 The presence of a sign indicates only that a particular faucet has not been sampled; it does not indicate that a particular water supply is, or is suspected of, lead contamination.

-HCPSS will sample and analyze water from drinking water outlets at each school every three years.
+HCPSS will continue to sample and analyze water from drinking water outlets at each school every three years.
 Initial sampling was conducted in the 2018-2019 and 2019-2020 school years, during which each school’s drinking water outlets were sampled once.
-Testing will be conducted on a three-year rotation until further notice.
-View the tentative testing schedule.
-It should be noted that re-sampling on a three-year basis may not be required by the state regulation for all schools; however, HCPSS will be re-sampling all schools regardless.
+View the updated current testing schedule.

 In addition to what is required by the state regulation, HCPSS is conducting sampling activities within its schools that use well water.